Welcome to the website of the Bath & Borders branch of CAMRA, the Campaign for Real Ale.

-Due to the COVID-19 pandemic, and the associated lockdown, it is not currently viable to print and distribute Pints West as normal.
-So here is the latest special online ‘Lockdown 3’ edition packed full of beer, pub and brewery related articles.
+Here is the latest online Pints West packed full of beer, pub and brewery related articles.
 Well done to the editor and all the contributors for knocking it out of the park in these challenging times!
 And now look out for the real paper version coming to a pub near you very soon!

 CAMRA is a national, independent, voluntary organisation campaigning for real ale, community pubs and consumer rights.
 Bath and Borders branch is just one of many throughout the UK with a total membership of over 185,000.
 Between us we put on dozens of beer festivals every year, campaign for all things beery, including fighting the closure of breweries and pubs, and, after selflessly visiting many hundreds of pubs and drinking thousands of pints (‘surveying’ is what we call it), we all contribute towards the annual Good Beer Guide, as well as the full national online guide to all pubs and many bars, WhatPub.